Understanding Managed Intake

 It tells us that that more animals are being brought to the shelter than what they can handle.
 They may not have room.
 They may not have funding.

-Shelters want to be considered no-kill, which means that they have at least a 90% placement rate for the animals in their care.
+Shelters want to be reach no-kill status, which means that they have at least a 90% placement rate for the animals in their care (Live Release Rate).
 Euthanasia is used only as a last resort, when an animal is suffering from an irreparable medical or behavioral condition.
 Some shelters sadly face too many homeless animals and too few options.